enginebai/Algorithms/topics/problem-solving.md

 ### Approaches
 1. Define the search space: `left` and `right`.
-    * Search on *index*
+    * Search on *index* or *value*.
-    * Search on *value*
+    * Search on 1D array or 2D matrix.
-2. Reduce the search space: What condition to determine which part to eliminate?
+2. Reduce the search space: What condition to determine which part to eliminate and search in next round?
+    * **Feasibility**: Check if the current value is feasible or not.
+    * **Counting**: Count the number of elements that meet the condition.
+    * **Target**: Check if the current value is the target or not.
 3. Common variants:
     * Feasibility:
     ```kotlin